hdShang/arxiv-daily/docs/cs-CL/2025-06-12/papers/250610421v1-beyond-the-battlefield-framing-analysis-of-media-coverage-in-conflic.md

 ---
 layout: default
-title: Beyond the Battlefield: Framing Analysis of Media Coverage in Conflict Reporting
+title: "Beyond the Battlefield: Framing Analysis of Media Coverage in Conflict Reporting"
 ---

 # Beyond the Battlefield: Framing Analysis of Media Coverage in Conflict Reporting